Review these 13 common reasons why investors reject startup pitches to improve your chances

 Develop a strategy to get the word out about your product.
 A marketing strategy works very well in conjunction with a PR strategy.

 Reach out to journalists and build media relations long before your product launches.
-Start spreading the word about your startup early by securing startup directory listings and using content marketing.
-These are just a few strategies that could spur your growth and show investors that you have a plan to get your startup known.
+Start spreading the word about your startup early by securing directory listings and using content marketing.
+These are just a few strategies that could spur your growth and show investors you plan to get your startup known.

 12. You are not solving a problem

-Maybe you are not building a startup based on solving problems, instead, you are just building a business.
+Maybe you are not building a startup based on solving problems in the market.
 If this is true for you, then you are not an entrepreneur.
 Entrepreneurs solve problems and make money while doing it.

 “Fall in love with the problem, not the solution.” ~ Uri Levine

-Some startups start out by providing solutions to problems but eventually lose sight of the problem and turn the solutions into businesses.
-You have to keep your eyes on the problem, and keep providing the solution because that is a major guarantee that your startup will be feasible.
+Some startups start by providing solutions to problems but eventually lose sight of the problem and turn the solutions into businesses.
+The only way to remain relevant in business is to keep providing solutions.

 13. Failure to adopt the lean concept